-We or the parties licensing technologies to us have filed various United States and foreign patents applications (including international applications filed under the Patent Cooperation Treaty) with respect to the products and technologies under our development and the USPTO and foreign patent offices have issued patents with respect to our products and technologies.
+We or the parties licensing technologies to us have filed various United States and foreign patents applications with respect to the products and technologies under our development and the USPTO and foreign patent offices have issued patents with respect to our products and technologies.
+These patent applications include international application filed under the Patent Cooperation Treaty.
 Our pending patent applications, those we may file in the future or those we may license from third parties may not result in the USPTO or foreign patent office issuing patents.
 Also, if patent rights covering our products are not sufficiently broad, they may not provide us with proprietary protection or competitive advantages against competitors with similar products and technologies.
-Furthermore, if patents are issued to us or our licensors, others may challenge the patents or circumvent the patents, or the patent office or the courts may invalidate the patents.
+Furthermore, if the USPTO or foreign patent offices issue patents to us or our licensors, others may challenge the patents or circumvent the patents, or the patent office or the courts may invalidate the patents.
 Thus, any patents we own or license from third parties may not provide any protection against competitors.
 In particular, our issued and pending patents relating to SuperVent(TM) cover high concentrations of tyloxapol.
 These patents could prove meaningless if low concentrations of tyloxapol are as effective as higher concentrations of tyloxapol in treating the indications which we are developing our SuperVent(TM) product to treat.

-Patents Obtained by Others Could Limit Our Ability to Market Our Products.
+Patents Which Others Obtain Could Limit Our Ability to Market Our Products.

 Our commercial success also depends significantly on our ability to operate without infringing the patents or violating the proprietary rights of others.
 The USPTO keeps United States patent applications confidential while the application is pending.
-Accordingly, we cannot determine which inventions others claim in pending patent applications filed by them.
+Accordingly, we cannot determine which inventions third parties claim in pending patent applications which they have filed.
 We may need to engage in litigation to defend or enforce our patent and license rights or to determine the scope and validity of the proprietary rights of others.
 It will be expensive and time consuming to defend and enforce patent claims.
 Thus, even in those instances in which the outcome is favorable to us, these proceedings can result in the diversion of substantial resources from our other activities.
 An adverse determination may subject us to significant liabilities or require us to seek licenses that third parties may not grant to us.
 An adverse determination could also require us to alter our products or processes or cease altogether any related research and development activities or product sales.

-If We Cannot Meet Requirements under Our License Agreements, We Could Lose Our Rights to Our Products.
+If We Cannot Meet Requirements under Our License Agreements, $\,$ We Could Lose Our Rights to Our Products.